 2019—2020 Forum on Kinship

-My project is primarily interested in examining the implications of ethnic diversity on democratic institutions and development challenges in the South American country of Guyana - derived out of its colonial occupation.
-Guyana’s political institutions have historically been marked and divided along ethnic/racial lines.
-Although the South American country is an incredibly diverse region, identity politics has deeply impacted the evolution and efficacy of the nation's democracy.
-Racial tensions have driven policy outcomes and power struggles, that have disenfranchised particular communities across the country.
-These challenges have warranted extensive oversight by a variety of organizations, such as the Jimmy Carter Foundation, who has taken an active role in the country's election monitoring in recent years.
-My project will explore the role of identity within political institutions and the outcomes that they have on particular economic challenges within Guyana, in the post-colonial era.
+This project is primarily interested in examining the implications of ethnicity on democratic institutions and development challenges in the South American country of Guyana - in relation to its legacy of colonial occupation.
+How have populations brought to this territory through institutions of forced labor negotiated their identity in a new space?
+How has the project of nationalism complicated and shifted perceptions of self, particularly in relation to idigenous communities?
+These are some of the questions that this study hopes to consider.
+Recognizing that Guyana is an extremely cosmopolitan space, the project explores the role of identity politics on the evolution and efficacy of the nation's democracy.
+The construction of identity has established particular policy outcomes and power struggles, that have disenfranchised communities across the country.
+These challenges have warranted extensive oversight by a variety of organizations, such as the Jimmy Carter Foundation, who have taken an active role in the country's election monitoring in recent years.
+The project will consider theoretical frames of identity in the Guyanese context, in an effort to gauge how they influence economic and political challenges within Guyana, in the post-colonial era.